Program Coordinator Fellowship

 Student leadership, provided by Program Coordinators (PC), is central to all CPS programming.
 Students find voice and the power to find solutions for issues that are important to them -- educating, challenging, and encouraging their peers to continually explore community work, advocacy, and change.
+Program Coordinators are provided with a $250 monthly stipend for their participation in this fellowship experience.

-Community partnerships, the core of Center for Public Service programs, strive to be mutually beneficial - fulfilling both a community-identified goals and providing a learning experience for students.
+Community partnerships, the core of Center for Public Service programs, strive to be mutually beneficial - fulfilling both community-identified goals and providing a learning experience for students.
 Program coordinators serve as liaisons between the Adams County and campus communities to ensure a solid partnership.

 Program Coordinators support student volunteers through education, training, reflection, communication, logistical coordination and the fostering of community/campus partnerships.